autovia/ros_hadoop/README.md

 The complete source code is available in src/ folder and the jar file is generated using SBT (see build.sbt)

+For an example of rosbag file larger than 2 GB see doc/Rosbag larger than 2 GB.ipynb Solved the issue https://github.com/valtech/ros_hadoop/issues/6 The issue was due to ByteBuffer being limitted by JVM Integer size and has nothing to do with Spark or how the RosbagMapInputFormat works within Spark.
+It was only problematic to extract the conf index with the jar.

 # Usage

 1. Download latest release jar file and put it in classpath